Juan Roque (Zape Confraternity): Confraternities

 Before her death, Ana María spoke to members of the Zape Confraternity confirming that her father had wished the brotherhood to receive the income from the real estate in San Hipólito.

 In colonial Latin America, confraternities were organizations that allowed Africans to achieve a sense of community after being taken from their homeland through the slave trade.
 These brotherhoods also facilitated the Africans' conversion to Catholicism: by providing a place of worship, a Christian community, and financial support for members' funerals.
 The confraternities provided social welfare for Africans in New Spain and limited health care, when Africans were denied access to other assistance.

 The importance of the confraternity's ability to aid its members monetarily, is clearly evident in the court documents detailing the Zape Confraternity's battle to receive the income of Juan Roque's houses in San Hipólito.
-Juan Roque's exact description of the location of the houses, in his last will and testament, attempted to ensure that his daughter. and eventually the confraternity, received the benefits of the properties.
+Juan Roque's exact description of the location of the houses in his last will and testament attempted to ensure that his daughter, and eventually the confraternity, would receive the benefits of the properties.

 Several witnesses said that Ana María was adamant that her father wished the houses to go to the brotherhood, should she die without children.
 Even when one of the elder members of the confraternity urged her to agree with her husband and sell the houses, Ana María refused, because her father "charged her that if she did not have children she should not dispose of the houses, but give them the Brotherhood of the Immaculate Conception (the Zape Confraternity), of which he was a member and founder, so that the blacks of the Zape nation would administer them and take care of their earnings".